- The International Kitchen

 - Breakfast at the hotel.

-- Upon returning to town, you will have a free afternoon to explore Ponta Delgada.
+- Upon returning to town, you will have a free afternoon to explore Ponta Delgada at your leisure.

 - Dinner on your own.